Our people and partners

 - Builder’s Initiative

 Organizations that have aligned part of their funding and in-kind support with our workplan include the Chicago Dept. of Public Health, Chicago Metropolitan Agency for Planning, and Enterprise Community Partners.

 Previous funders include SPARCC (the Strong Prosperous and Resilient Communities Challenge) — an initiative of Enterprise Community Partners, the Low Income Investment Fund, the Natural Resources Defense Council, and The Funders Network

 Working Groups and Community Tables

-In addition, we co-created with the Mayor’s Office of the City of Chicago the ETOD Working Group, formed in late 2019, which is made up of a broad group of about 80 people working in transit, affordable housing, community organizing, planning, public health and other issue areas.
+In late 2019, we co-created with the Mayor’s Office of the City of Chicago the ETOD Working Group.
+The group is made up of about 80 people working in transit, affordable housing, community organizing, planning, public health and other issue areas.

 In 2021, we launched the JEDI (Justice, Equity, Diversity and Inclusion) Leadership Cohort with the Metropolitan Planning Council, an initiative for City of Chicago leaders to explore ways to integrate diversity, equity and inclusion principles into city planning.

-In 2021 we also launched the Equitable Development Ambassadors Program, an initiative with LSNA, Duo Development and Rudd Resources to invite residents from our eHub communities to deepen their knowledge of how to influence the principles of neighborhood development with community-driven action.
+In 2021, we also launched the Equitable Development Ambassadors Program, an initiative with Palenque LSNA, Duo Development, and Rudd Resources to invite residents from our eHub communities to deepen their knowledge of how to influence the principles of neighborhood development with community-driven action.